Penn Transformation Partners Selected May 20, 2026

 FRA Service Optimization Study, Phase 2 final

-Federal accelerated timeline mandates a construction start.
-Once construction begins, operational changes become significantly more expensive and structurally constrained.
+Byford confirmed a groundbreaking target of end of 2027.
+Financial and commercial close must be achieved before construction begins.
+Once construction starts, operational changes become significantly more expensive and structurally constrained.

-The selection is days away.
-The questions below are designed to be used now, by the people who can ask them and have them count.
+The selection is made.
+The pre-development agreement is being negotiated.
+The questions below are designed to be used now, by the people who can ask them and have them count before the contract is signed.

 Federal and state officials